pthiem-stripe/bookstore-demo/README.md

 # pthiem's Written IE Project
 The web application developed for this demo is a simple web shop that allows customers to buy one Stripe Press book at a time.
 Customers are able to pick their book of choice, select a payment method, provide the respective payment method details and submit their order.
-To make a payment, one can select to user Credit Cards (incl.
+To make a payment, one can select to use Credit Cards (incl.
 Google and Apple Pay), as well as GrabPay and Paynow.
 After the payment has been handled, a confirmation will be shown incl. order and payment details.

 ## Repo